sushil2601/javaScript_practise/REACT.md

     .It's job to convert JSX code to react code.
     .Behind the scene JSX is converted back to React Element.
     .It also transpile the Es6 code to Es5 code that browser understand.

-Q.Main files in react project.
-Ans :-
-    index.html :- Single page for react application.
-    App.js     :- Main Component or container or Root component. index.js   :- Entry point for JavaScript.
-Render the main react component(App) into the root component.

 Q.How React App load and display the components in browser?